 Working from home can be wonderful; you have the option to wake up later, avoid morning commutes, cook up lovely homemade lunches and even pop out to the gym in the day, if work allows.

-A home office is the best of both worlds.
+As well as being cost-effective, a home office is the best of both worlds.
 It is the room in your house reserved for all things business.
 Shut the door to buckle down, but wander freely into the kitchen for snacks at will.
 I’m not entirely happy with mine at the moment, although it’s getting better month by month.
 It’s not quite my ‘dream office’, but I’m working on it!